Skip to content

 Only the 6010 and the 6011 rods can weld downhill with excellent results, even with thick diameters.

-Stick welding rods create slag material that helps support the puddle for uphill welding.
-However, slag is a problem for downhill welding, and you need a wide rod angle of 30° or larger to keep it back.
+Stick rods create slag material that helps support the puddle for uphill welding.
+However, slag is a problem for downhill, and you need a wide rod angle of 30° or larger to keep it back.

-The E7018 rod is the best for uphill welding because it deposits the strongest and most ductile (elastic) weld metal.
-It also fills large joints quicker than the other rods.
+The E7018 rod is the best for uphill because it deposits the strongest and most ductile (elastic) weld metal.
+It also fills large joints faster than the other rods.

 The E6010 and the 6011 rods are ideal for welding demanding joints downhill, for example, pipe open root joints.
 However, most common stick welders cannot burn 6010 rods.

-As an alternative for downhill welding, the 6013 rod is ideal for welding thin sheet metal or joints with poor fit-up.
+As an alternative, the 6013 rod is ideal for thin sheet metal or joints with poor fit-up.

 Holding a tight arc length, no more than one-rod diameter, and keeping it steady all the way through is essential for stick welding.
 If it’s longer, the arc will become unstable and hotter, creating sparks, spatter, and undercut.
 In addition, the puddle and slag will become too fluid and drip down.